Choose merchandise to feature in visual merchandising displays

 • 💡Refer explicitly to the retailer’s visual merchandising guidelines or planograms if available, as this demonstrates professional knowledge.

-• 💡Use specific examples from your work experience or case studies to illustrate your answers.
-For instance, describe a time you handled a difficult customer or organised a stock display.
+• 💡Use specific examples from your own experience or case studies to illustrate your answers.
+For instance, when discussing customer service, describe a time you dealt with a difficult customer and how you resolved the issue.
 This shows practical application of knowledge.

 Common Mistakes